JunJieYong/StreamFunction/README.md

 ### Retriving Variable

-available() //gets the number of bytes available in the stream. getByte() //return the data in byte getChar() //return the data in char getUInt() //reutrn the data in unsigned int getInt() //return the data in int getULong() //reutrn the data in unsigned long getLong() //reutrn the data in long getString() //reutrn the data in String getString(char c) //reutrn the data in String, the function will terminates if the terminator character is detected
+available() //gets the number of bytes available in the stream

+getByte() //return the data in byte

+getChar() //return the data in char

+getUInt() //reutrn the data in unsigned int

+getInt() //return the data in int

+getULong() //reutrn the data in unsigned long

+getLong() //reutrn the data in long

+getString() //reutrn the data in String

+getString(char c) //reutrn the data in String, the function will terminates if the terminator character is detected